 \section{Introduction}

-Humanoid platforms have been proposed as general-purpose embodied agents for human-compatible skills \cite{qiu2025humanoid, he2024learning}.
+Humanoid platforms have been proposed as general-purpose embodied agents for human-compatible skills \cite{radosavovic2024real, truong2025beyondmimic, qiu2025humanoid, he2024learning, cheng2024expressive, zhuang2024humanoid, he2025hover}.
 Despite rapid progress in locomotion and motion imitation, agile, contact-rich interactions with fast-moving objects under tight reaction windows remain underexplored.
 Badminton is a particularly ideal testbed: returns require sub-second perception–action loops, precisely timed and oriented racket–shuttle contacts within a large 3D interception volume, and whole-body coordination that blends rapid arm swings with stable and agile leg motions.

-Compared with several recent works on robot table tennis \cite{dambrosio2025achieving, d2023robotic, su2025hitter}, badminton aggravates several difficulties.
-Aerodynamics are highly uncertain: strong drag and a non-parabolic “flip” regime make the pre-turning trajectory hard to model; as a result, the seemingly longer flight still yields less usable decision time.
+Compared with several recent works on robotic table tennis \cite{dambrosio2025achieving, d2023robotic, su2025hitter, hu2025towards}, badminton aggravates several difficulties.
+Aerodynamics are highly uncertain: strong drag and a special “flip” regime make the pre-turning trajectory hard to model; as a result, the seemingly longer flight still yields less usable decision time.
 Although the racket face is larger, valid hits occur only in brief windows when position, velocity, and orientation align; swing amplitudes are also much larger, injecting angular momentum that challenges whole-body balance.
 Critically, footwork and striking must co-evolve: lower-body motion does not merely reposition the base but co-determines hitting accuracy.
-Our system reaches swing speeds around 5.3 m/s and produces outgoing shuttle speeds up to 10 m/s.
-The serve-to-hit window is 0.8 to 1.0 s; the first 0.36 s is consumed by trajectory prediction, leaving less than 0.6 s for the controller to react.
+Our system reaches swing speeds over 5 m/s and produces outgoing shuttle speeds up to 19.1 m/s.
+The serve-to-hit window is typically less than 1.0 s; the first 0.36 s is consumed by trajectory prediction, leaving less than 0.7 s for the controller to react.

-Humanoids are a natural fit for badminton.
-Lateral mobility and reach patterns match human-centered rules and court geometry, and established human strategies (e.g., split steps, approach phases, recovery) transfer more directly compared to the non-humanoid platforms.
-Demonstrating badminton on a humanoid, therefore, serves as a stepping stone toward broader, high-dynamics, and interactive behaviors in human environments.